atomatiq/OptionsBar/Readme.md

 ## Conclusion

 OptionsBar is a powerful tool in Revit that allows you to optimize your workflow and make it more efficient.
-Don't limit yourself to the described use cases—experiment, create your unique solutions, and make working in Revit even more productive.
+Don't limit yourself to the described use cases — experiment, create your unique solutions, and make working in Revit even more productive.

 Project source code: [GitHub](https://github.com/atomatiq/OptionsBar)